kurrent-io/KurrentDB-Client-NodeJS/docs/api/delete-stream.md

 ## Hard delete

-Hard delete in EventStoreDB permanently removes a stream and its events.
+Hard delete in KurrentDB permanently removes a stream and its events.
 While you can use the HTTP API, code is often better for automating the process, managing multiple streams, and ensuring precise control.
 Code is especially useful when you need to integrate hard delete into larger workflows or apply